Sean McDermott

 McDermott's head coaching tenure in Buffalo has seen improved fortunes for the franchise, which had been mostly unsuccessful during the 2000s and 2010s.
 In his first season, he led the Bills to their first playoff appearance since 1999, ending the longest active postseason drought in the four major North American sports.
-During the 2020 season, McDermott helped the Bills clinch their division and win a playoff game for the first time since 1995, en route to their first AFC Championship Game appearance since 1993.
-He led the Bills to a consecutive division title the following season, the franchise's first since 1991.
+Three years later, McDermott helped the Bills clinch their division and win a playoff game for the first time since 1995 en route to their first AFC Championship Game appearance since 1993.
+He has led Buffalo to seven playoff appearances, five consecutive division titles, and two AFC Championship Game appearances.

 Early years

 Born in Omaha, Nebraska, McDermott grew up in the Philadelphia suburbs.
-His family lived in West Chester and Paoli before settling in Lansdale when McDermott was in second grade.
+His family lived in West Chester and Paoli before settling in Lansdale when McDermott was in the second grade.
 McDermott first attended North Penn High School before transferring to La Salle College High School, where he was named All-Southeastern Pennsylvania at defensive back in 1992 and graduated in 1993.
-He was also a national prep champion wrestler in 1992 and 1993.
-He received a bachelor's degree in finance while at the College of William and Mary, where he was an all-conference safety (1997).
-He was teammates with future Pittsburgh Steelers head coach Mike Tomlin, who was a wide receiver and faced McDermott frequently.
+McDermott was also a national prep champion wrestler in 1992 and 1993.

+McDermott received a bachelor's degree in finance while at the College of William and Mary, where he was an all-conference safety (1997).
+McDermott was teammates with future Pittsburgh Steelers head coach Mike Tomlin, who was a wide receiver and faced McDermott frequently.
 He also received Academic all-conference honors in 1996 and 1997 and NSCA Strength and Conditioning All-America accolades.